 “Live life to the fullest, leave no regrets.” – Mental Muscle

 The topic of mental health is one I, too, hold dear to my heart.
 A good friend of mine who fights her daily battles with the “Black Dog” once told me that doctors may study depression, but they will never be able to empathise and know what it means to have depression and live with it.
 So it is heart-warming to see doctors-to-be raise awareness and fund this meaningful cause.

-You can support Mental Muscle and their cause by donating to their project.
-From now till 31 March 2016, under the Care & Share Scheme, the Singapore government will match your donation 1-for-1.
+You can support Mental Muscle and their cause by From now till 31 March 2016, under the Care & Share Scheme, the Singapore government will match your donation 1-for-1.

 Here’s wishing Mental Muscle best of luck in their training and fund raising efforts.